List of English words of Arabic origin: Arabic textile words

-The list above included the six textile fabric names cotton, damask, gauze, macramé, mohair, & muslin, and the three textile dye names anil, crimson/kermes, and safflower, and the garment names jumper and sash.
-The following are three lesser-used textile words that were not listed: camlet, morocco leather, and tabby.
-Those have established Arabic ancestry.
-The following are six textile fabric words whose ancestry is not established and not adequately in evidence, but Arabic ancestry is entertained by many reporters.
-Five of the six have Late Medieval start dates in the Western languages and the sixth started in the 16th century.
-Buckram, Chiffon, Fustian, Gabardine, Satin, and Wadding (padding).
-The fabric Taffeta has provenance in 14th-century French, Italian, Catalan, Spanish, and English, and today it is often guessed to come ultimately from a Persian word for woven (tāftah), and it might have Arabic intermediation.
+The list includes the six textile fabric names: cotton, damask, gauze, macramé, mohair, & muslin; the three textile dye names: anil, crimson/kermes, and safflower; and the garment names: jumper and sash.
+The following are three lesser-used textile words that were not listed, yet have established Arabic ancestry: camlet, morocco leather, and tabby.

+The following are six textile fabric words whose ancestry is not established adequately in evidence, but Arabic ancestry is entertained by many reporters.
+Five of the six have Late Medieval start dates in Western languages and the sixth (Wadding) started in the 16th century: Buckram, Chiffon, Fustian, Gabardine, Satin, and Wadding (padding).

+The fabric Taffeta has provenance in 14th-century French, Italian, Catalan, Spanish, and English, and today it is often inferred to come ultimately from a Persian word for woven (tāftah), and it might have Arabic intermediation.
 Fustic is a textile dye.
-The name is traceable to late medieval Spanish fustet dye, which is often guessed to be from an Arabic source.
-Carthamin is another old textile dye.
-Its name was borrowed in the late medieval West from Arabic قرطم qartam | qirtim | qurtum = "the carthamin dye plant or its seeds".
-The textile industry was the largest manufacturing industry in the Arabic-speaking lands in the medieval and early modern eras.
+The name is traceable to late medieval Spanish fustet dye, which is often inferred to be from an Arabic source.
+Carthamin is another old textile dye, its name borrowed in the late medieval West from Arabic قرطم qartam | qirtim | qurtum, meaning: "the carthamin dye plant or its seeds".
+The textile industry was the largest manufacturing industry in Arabic-speaking lands in the medieval and early modern eras.